gentlemandeep/yayocorp/readme.md

+---
+layout: article
+category: article
+subtitle:
+topic: Computers
+date: 27 jan 2021
+tags: exocore remilia computers web
+---

 # The Exocore Package

 ![](/attachments/exocore.png)

-## What is the Exocore?
+## Executive Summary
-The Exocore is an easily navigable personal hypertext database for text and images— a personal wiki which, over time, forms in increasingly faithful digital representation of your brain.
+The exocore is an easily navigable personal hypertext database for text and images— a personal wiki which, over time, serves as a faithful digital representation of your brain.
 It is designed to be easily onboarded onto an automated no-cost publishing workflow with zero technical knowledge.
-The exocore has been developed by [Remilia Corporation](https://remilia.org) as of a ready to use proof-of-concept for [the New Internet](https://mirror.xyz/charlemagnefang.eth/831rVsd2Z7cjxnBAw118gW8MylKibfC2AeJ6YUHiAvA).
+The exocore has been developed by [Remilia Corporation](https://remilia.org) as an extension of [Foam](https://github.com/foambubble/foam) to complete the system of a knowledgebase network.

-## How to Begin
-Follow the instructions [[installation-instructions|here]] to learn how to install your Exocore locally, set up publishing with Netlify, and view your site offline before publishing.

 ## Introduction